What is the unified field?

 Wormholes are mathematical regions of space where a perfect vacuum exists.
 If any object could ever stay together inside a perfect vacuum (i.e., not evaporate the energy making up its atomic particles in this impossibly coldest temperature known to science), then technically it can be accelerated to any speed and allow it to travel to any part of the galaxy or universe virtually instantaneously depending on the length of this wormhole and how quickly you can accelerate.
 Unfortunately all this is just a mathematical idea having no bearing on the real universe.
 No technology of any advanced nature, not even those created by the most advanced aliens in the universe, can create a wormhole.
 Knowing the way the Universe works, no perfect vacuum can ever be allowed to exist in reality.

-However, it is perfectly fine to imagine them as existing in those science fiction films (i.e., Stars Wars) if it helps humans to use their imagination more often (something we may be lacking in certain areas of our lives and at work).
+However, it is perfectly fine to imagine them as existing in those science fiction films (i.e., Stars Wars) if it helps humans to use their imagination a little more (something we may be lacking in certain areas of our lives and at work).

 What is dark energy?

-Any suggestion of something mysterious pushing apart the universe in what scientists called dark energy (a term used to account for the apparent increasing rate of expansion of the universe) can only occur in the presence of energy of some type.
-According to the Unified Field Theory, this energy is called radiation.
-Therefore, radiation must be doing something to give the impression to the scientists that the universe is expanding at a greater rate the further we look into the universe.
-If we are to assume that the galaxies are racing away from us as the official interpretation for the redshifting effect, radiation must be at a higher energy density between the galaxies and ourselves (but probably closer to the galaxies) to push the galaxies faster to fill the lower density region behind the galaxies (i.e., further out in the universe).
-However, due to the way the light of supernova explosions can fool astronomers into thinking the galaxies are racing away at a faster rate, there is a good chance this dark energy is probably a non-existent entity, or it may represent merely the radiation itself.
-For example, as the supernova explosions occur in distant galaxies, there is a naturally heightened level of energy density created from the explosions.
-In other words, extra mass and light will be generated.
-Therefore, more light from the explosions must redshift more significantly due to energy loss as it passes through this heightened energy density.
-Once it emerges from the high energy density region back to the normal energy density of space between the galaxies, the red-shifting effect continues at a slower rate until the light reaches the Earth.
-Here, scientists may interpret the red-shifting as a receding of the galaxy, but it may be nothing more than the natural energy loss in space and from the explosions themselves.
+According to an analysis of the light from supernova explosions in distant galaxies, there is a suggestion that some kind of a mysterious energy is pushing apart the universe at a rate that is greater than predicted by the standard Big Bang model for an expanding universe.
+For lack of a better term, the best scientists can do is to call this dark energy.
+However, the Unified Field Theory is telling us this energy must involve radiation.
+Somehow for radiation to give the impression to the scientists that the universe is expanding at a greater rate the further we look into the universe, radiation must be at a higher energy density between the galaxies and ourselves (but probably closer to the galaxies).
+This higher energy density is probably pushing the galaxies away from us at a faster rate to fill what scientists believe is a lower energy density region behind the galaxies (the part that we can't see).
+However, as there is another way to interpret the redhsifting effect of light from distant galaxies based on photo-to-photon collisions, it is likely this greater redshifting of the light from supernova explosions is fooling astronomers into thinking the galaxies are racing away at a faster rate, For example, as the supernova explosions occur in distant galaxies, there is a naturally heightened level of energy density created from the explosions.
+From all this extra mass and light generated by the explosion, any light trying to pass through this higher energy density region must redshift more significantly due to energy loss as it passes through it.
+Once it emerges from the high energy density region back to the normal energy density of space between the galaxies, the light will stretch out a little more and then the red-shifting effect continues at a slower rate until the light reaches the Earth.
+Here, scientists observe the light and start making an interpretation of the red-shifting effect as a receding of the galaxy at a rate that is considered faster than expected.
+However, in reality, all this may be nothing more than the natural energy loss in space and from the explosions themselves that has helped with the extra energy loss we see in the ancient light.

 What is dark matter?

-Dark matter, on the other hand, can represent solid matter when no light is emitted, thereby darkening a region in space.
-In which case, its gravitational effect (or more correctly, the electromagnetic pushing effect of radiation caused by dark matter's own radiation shielding) will influence light and the path of visible matter (known as bright matter).
-However, dark matter can also be used to describe any region of seemingly empty space where the energy density is lower than the surrounding region.
+Dark matter can represent solid matter that does not emit light, thereby darkening a region in space.
+In which case, its gravitational effect (or more correctly, the electromagnetic pushing effect of radiation caused by dark matter's own radiation shielding effect) will influence light and the path of visible matter (known as bright matter) depending on how much dark matter is present.
+However, dark matter can also be used to describe any region of seemingly empty space where the energy density of the radiation is lower than the surrounding region.
 And as such, it can act like a highly dense form of matter in pulling radiation and anything else in the higher energy density region towards this empty region.
-Scientists may call this “pulling” the gravitational effect, but it is more likely to be a pushing force of the outer higher energy density region filling in the lower density region to ensure balance is always maintained (i.e., the average density of space is the same everywhere).
+Scientists may call this “pulling” the gravitational effect, but it is more likely to be a pushing force of the outer higher energy density region filling in the lower density region to ensure balance is always maintained (i.e., the average density of space should be the same everywhere).
 You can imagine the same sort of thing occurring with a highly dense and rapidly rotating matter, such as a neutron star or black hole.
 It will act like a lower energy density vacuum in space.
 The rest of space will naturally come in to fill the apparent suggestion of a void created by the matter until balance is attained, and then energy going in must be equivalent to energy coming out (called Hawkings radiation).
-So, in conclusion, dark matter can be either ordinary matter not emitting its own light, or the radiation in space affecting the visible matter.
+So, in conclusion, dark matter can be either ordinary matter not emitting its own light, or it can be a region of lower than expected energy density of the natural background radiation.

 What is the speed of light?